CyberR00k1e/IP-SUbnet-Calculator/README.md

 # IP-Subnet-Calculator
 Started as an initial project to test the Python skills to automate the subnet calculations.
-Added Stremlit component for the web display
+Added Streamlit component for the web display